 The Master of Social Work and the Education, Culture and Society Program are coming together to offer a two and a half year, dual-degree program.
 This program allows students to bring to bear a strong foundation in educational theory and practice on a mission of social justice and social change for individuals, families and communities.

 ECS applicants interested in the joint program should discuss his/her interest in the dual-program in the personal statement of his/her application to GSE.

 Teaching experience is not required.
 All aspects of the application are reviewed, including personal statement, transcripts, GRE scores, GRE Writing scores, previous degrees and GPA, TOEFL scores (where appropriate), and letters of recommendation.
 Strong personal statements are critical.
 A particular score will neither preclude nor guarantee admission.

 The Education, Culture and Society program has scholarship funding available that can provide partial tuition support to full-time students in their first year of study at the master's level.
 The Program seeks to provide assistance to as many eligible candidates as possible, currently awarding scholarships to 75% of our incoming master’s students.
 There is no separate application for these scholarships – award decisions are made at the time of application review.
 Program funding is based on an overall evaluation of academic merit.
 For more information visit the Financial Aid website.

 The Education, Culture and Society program offers a handful of graduate assistantships each year for students to provide assistance in community building, social media, event planning, and faculty support.
 The GA position is not a research position although opportunities to work on research projects may arise.
-Students are automatically considered for a graduate assistantship when they apply which are awarded as part of a student's funding package.
-There is no separate application for a graduate assistantship.
+Applicants admitted to the program invited to apply for Graduate Assistantships, although decisoins about individual positions are usually made throughout the spring and summer.

 Note: Courses must be 500 level or higher to qualify as graduate level.